quat1024/incorporeal-3/README.md

 Incorporeal 3
 =============

-Magic mod addon, in which an old dragon yells at a corporea spark.
-1.18, Forge and Fabric.
+Magic mod addon in which an old dragon yells at a corporea spark.
+I don't think I can call it "corporea focused" anymore.
+1.18*.1* currently, Forge and Fabric.

 Incorporeal 2 (1.16/Forge) is [here](https://github.com/quat1024/incorporeal-2-forge), Incorporeal 1 (1.12/Forge) is [here](https://github.com/quat1024/incorporeal).

 ## Things that have been ported

+* corporetics
+  * corporea ticket
   * corporea solidifier
+  * Sanvocalia
-* corporea ticket
+  * ticket conjurer
   * red string liar
   * item frame tinkerer
-* unstable cubes
-* Sanvocalia
-* The funny
+  * rod of the fractured space
 * natural redstone circuitry
+  * redstone root crop
+  * natural repeater
+  * natural comparator
+* soul cores
   * ender soul core
-* the datapack and lexicon
-* redstone root crop
+  * blood soul core
-* corporea soul core's *mechanic* (now just a corporea spark on player head), not the block itself
+  * corporea soul core's *mechanic* (put a corporea spark on a player head). this supplants the block
+* decorative/fun items
+  * unstable cubes
-* ticket conjurer
+  * Sweet Alexum

-* rod of the fractured space
+## New things

+* clearly you do not own an air fryer
+* Red String Constrictor
+* Compressed Tiny Potatoes from botania tweaks 1.12 (as well as some uncompressed ones)

 ## Things left to do

-* Item and block renderers for the Soul Cores
-* Make the potion soul core actually work !
+* Debug the potion soul core
+* Implement Red String Constrictor on Fabric
+* Implement the Red String Liar for platform-specific inventory abstractions
+* Computer mod
 * Ticket conjurer HUD overlay when you're holding one
-* Give the Red String liar a look, idk if it's implemented correctly
-* Finish computer mod
 * release:)

-## Things to think about adding (low priority)

-* Things that help you visualize a corporea network better
-  * More wand HUDs
-  * More manaseer monocle HUDs

-* Assorted Botania-related pointless fluff ("botanextras")
-  * Potted taters
-  * Those weird "red string decorative" blocks from incorporeal 1
-  * Funny dirt
-  * Petal block variants (slabs/stairs, maybe other decorative things)

 ## Things that will not be ported